Documentation Index

 delete

 Delete a deployed app.
-Prompts you to type the app name to confirm.
-Also asks whether to delete the app’s hosted Postgres database unless you pass--delete-database or --force.
+Interactively prompts you to type the app name to confirm, then asks whether to also delete the app’s hosted Postgres database (unless--delete-database is already set).
+Pass --force to skip both prompts — required for non-interactive use.
+In non-TTY environments without --force, the command errors out.

 -n, --name <name>/-m, --manifest <path>-t, --token <token>-f, --forceSkip confirmation prompts (required for non-interactive use, e.g. CI)--delete-databaseAlso delete the app’s hosted Postgres database--json